 January 3, 2019

 Interpreters and translators that work within the court system are often referred to by the same name even though they do different things.
-Although both work to convert one language to another, the environments are different.
-A legal interpreter works only with verbal speech, whereas a translator works with the written word.
+Although both work to translate one language to another, the environments are different.
+A legal interpreter works only with verbal speech while a translator works with the written word.

 Professional training is mandatory for both legal interpreters and translators.
-While translators need to be organized, detail-oriented, and analytical, interpreters must have accuracy, functionality, speed, and spontaneity when performing their job.
+Translators need to be organized, detail-oriented, and analytical.
+Interpreters must have accuracy, functionality, and speed when performing their job.

 Essentially, the key difference between the two is that legal interpreters deal with the spoken word and translators handle the written word.